Sho0ter/fbsoura/README.md

-## Facebook Profile Image Downloader
+# Facebook Profile Image Downloader

-Download Facebook profile images by username or profile URL using Node.js.
+Download Facebook profile images by username or profile URL using a simple web interface or command line.

+## Features
+- Web interface for easy downloading
+- Command line interface for automation
+- Supports both usernames and profile URLs
+- Saves images in high quality

 ## Setup